uyen-vo/Kanye-Ipsum/README.txt

 	- Censorship support, removes cursing
 	- Paragraph tags (HTML)
 	- All caps feature
+	- Clear feature (AS)
+	- Interactivity with the censor function (AS)
+	- Share button
+	- Limitation on amount of characters to input
+	- Switch between sentences/paragraphs

 Further implementation:
 	- Possibly header tags
 	- Randomly adding ? or !, possibly ignoring lines that end with "..."
-	- Most of the other functions the app will support will probably be done in Android Studio (exporting to .docx or .txt)
 	- Support for classic Lorem

-	- Clear feature (AS)
-	- Interactivity with the censor function (AS)
+	- Exporting to docx and txt

 Things learned:
 	- More familiar with regular-expression constructs in Java like word boundaries

 	- Use of threads in Android Studio
 	- Interactivity between different Widgets, like TextView, ScrollView, CheckBox, EditText, TextSwitcher
 	- Incorporated a Splash screen in the "proper" way
 	- Further familiarized myself with XML
+	- Handling external/internal storage
+	- More understanding of API like DownloadManager, Uri

+Known bugs:
+	- Keyboard does not hide when clicking in the ScrollView area
+	- (Fixing tomorrow) txt and doc support, figured how to convert File to Uri successfully